MoonZoon/MoonZoon/docs/articles/dev_news_3.md

              <zoon::El<ChildFlagSet> as zoon::Element>
 ```

-Yeah, we may have constructors like `El::new(..)` instead.
+Yeah, we may have constructors like `El::new(..)` with many parameters instead.
 But then we also need at least `El::with_child_signal(..)`.
 And other constructors for more complex elements with more required parameters and their combinations.
 It becomes cumbersome very quickly.

 _Note:_ There are exceptions in the Zoon API like `RawEl::new("div")` and `Text::new("text")` because it's not possible to even create a builder for these types without the most important input data.

 Why we can't just take the last value as the valid one?
-E.g. `Button::new().label("X").label("Y");` will be a button labeled "Y".
+E.g. `Button::new().label("X").label("Y");` would be a button labeled "Y".
    - All methods (`.label(..)`, `.child(..)`) modifies the DOM immediately.
 It means we would need to delete the previous label and it would be pretty inefficient.
    - It will be confusing - `El` can have only one child, but `Row` accepts multiple children.